Contact Us for a Free Consultation (213) 542-0979

 Under California Penal Code 207 PC, kidnapping is defined as follows:

-• “Anyone who forcibly or by fear taking, holding, detaining the victim, and carrying them into another country, state, county, or into another part of the same county, is guilty of kidnapping.”
+• “Anyone who forcibly or by fear takes, holds, detains the victim, and carries them into another country, state, county, or another part of the same county, is guilty of kidnapping.”

-This means moving a victim under restraint is enough for be charged with PC 207 kidnapping, even if it didn't cross any jurisdictional lines.
+This means moving a victim under restraint is enough to be charged with PC 207 kidnapping, even if it didn't cross any jurisdictional lines.

-The use of force or fear is the crucial factor in a kidnapping case.
+The use of force or fear is crucial in a kidnapping case.

 PC 209 Enhanced Kidnapping Charges